mahtokamal/cybesecurityprojects/Honeypot_deployment_using_azure/Honeypot_projects.md

 ![Screenshot (420)](https://github.com/user-attachments/assets/00097401-9b04-4293-9642-4cdf09d86500)

 ## Deleting Resource Group
-- Be sure to delete the resource group to delete all resources when you're finished!
+- Be sure to delete the resource group when you're finished!
 - To delete resource group, log into Azure portal
 - Click on Resource, choose the resource group(tpot-rg), click on Delete resource group tab
 - check on the box "Apply force delete for selected Virtual Machines and Virtual machine scale sets"